ydy1127/MuSiC/README.md

 #### Comparison of three methods:

 - Method 1: The installation process by the Method 1 is complex due to the large number of dependencies.
-However, this method occupies less memory and is compatible with multiple versions of the Linux operating system;
+However, this method occupies less memory (about 1G) and is compatible with multiple versions of the Linux operating system;

 - Method 2: Download and build the GMS, which only runs on Ubuntu 12.04, so the application environment is very limited.
 But the installation process is simple;

-- Method 3: Directly download the image file of GMS, although the installation and deployment is the simplest, it takes up a lot of memory space.
+- Method 3: Directly download the image file of GMS, although the installation and deployment is the simplest, it takes up a lot of memory space (at least 50G).

 Several approaches have advantages and disadvantages.
 You can choose the appropriate installation method based on your requirements and hardware resources.

 #### 1. Build from source code

-Prerequisites for OS： Existing Ubuntu distributions
+Prerequisites for OS: Existing Ubuntu distributions

 Install some prerequisites, and their nested dependencies: